benhoyt/benhoyt.github.com/writings/dont-sanitize-do-escape.md

 When a boy named [`Robert'); DROP TABLE users;`](https://xkcd.com/327/) comes along, NaiveSite's entire user database is deleted.
 Oops!

+Incidentally, the mother in the xkcd comic says, "I hope you've learned to sanitize your database inputs."
+Which is somewhat confusing, but I'll give Randall the benefit of the doubt and assume he meant "escape your database parameters".

 In short, it's no good to strip out "dangerous characters", because some characters are dangerous in some contexts and perfectly safe in others.